 Hawke’s Bay, Marlborough and Southland provinces were set up between 1858 and 1861.

 Provinces that had land to sell, buyers for it, and a buoyant import trade (which generated customs revenue) did well.
 Enterprising superintendents, such as Isaac Featherston in Wellington, William Moorhouse in Canterbury, James Menzies in Southland and James Macandrew in Otago, built on such strengths or sought to create them.
-In the early 1860s a number of provinces took out large loans for immigration and public works – up to £500,000 in the cases of Canterbury and Otago – even though they were uncertain of their ability to service them.
+In the early 1860s a number of provinces took out large loans for immigration and public works – up to £500,000 (equivalent to more than $70 million in 2023) in the cases of Canterbury and Otago – even though they were uncertain of their ability to service them.

 New institutions for Māori

 In the aftermath of the first Taranaki war (1860–61) between the Crown and Māori, Governor Grey formulated ‘new institutions’, including districts, in an effort to reconcile Māori to the colonial state.
-Districts were to be divided into ‘hundreds’ (in England a ‘hundred’ was the name for the subdivision of a county).
+Districts were to be divided into ‘hundreds’ (in England a ‘hundred’ was a subdivision of a county).
 Civil commissioners would work with chiefs, and magistrates with wardens and karere (messengers).
-The outbreak of war in 1863 put an end to these plans.
+The outbreak of the Waikato war in 1863 put an end to these plans.